-Textbooks and learning materials required to meet the learning expectations of the curriculum may include workbooks, resource materials, science supplies, lab material kits, library materials, instructional software, CD ROMs, DVDs, technology supporting distance education, as well as internet expenses.
+Textbooks and learning materials required to meet the learning expectations of the curriculum may include workbooks, resource materials, science supplies, lab material kits, library materials, instructional software, other digital learning tools, DVDs, technology supporting distance education, as well as internet expenses.
 Learning materials may also include those materials that are used by a student and cannot be used again by another student in the next semester (e.g. a chemical used in a chemistry experiment).